River Browney : Satley to Durham City

-Lanchester village green, the site of the village stocks in 1575 is bounded by the Front Street and the A691 bypass on its east side.
-There are some pleasant stone houses in the village and other buildings of note in Lanchester include part of the former Union Workhouse building of 1839 in Lee Hill Court serving as a library and police station.
+Lanchester village green, the site of the village stocks in 1575, is bounded by the Front Street on its west side and is partly cut through by the A691 bypass on its east side.
+There are some pleasant stone houses in the village.
+Buildings of note in the village include part of the former Union Workhouse of 1839 in Lee Hill Court.
+It now serves as a library and police station.

 John Hodgson (1779-1945), later called the Reverend Hodgson, who became the foremost historian of Northumberland was a schoolmaster in Lanchester.
 During his time at Lanchester, Hodgson made extensive studies of the fort of Longovicium.

 A family called Greenwell were long associated with Lanchester, Satley and the Browney valley and their most prominent member was Canon William Greenwell who was born in 1820 at Greenwell Ford on the Browney just south of the village.
-A canon and librarian of Duham Cathedral he was an antiquarian, noted for excavations of ancient barrows and cairns across Britain.
+A canon and librarian of Durham Cathedral, he was an antiquarian, noted for excavations of ancient barrows and cairns across Britain.

 Greenwell was a keen angler who learned to fish in the River Browney and is remembered as the inventor of the famous Greenwell’s Glory fishing fly.
-Greenwell is buried in Lanchester churchyard.
+He is buried in Lanchester churchyard.

 Burnhope and Maiden Law